-What Can a Handyman Do in Maryville, Tennessee?
+What Can a Handyman Do Without a License in Maryville, Tennessee?

 Maryville is in Blount County, Tennessee.
 Tennessee requires a state contractor license for contracting projects at or above a monetary threshold, but there is a “small project/handyman” exemption below that threshold—however, trade work (electrical/plumbing/HVAC) is still regulated and often requires licensed trades and permits even when the job is small.
 In addition, you generally must hold a Tennessee business tax license (business license) through the county/city where you operate, and you may need a City of Maryville business license if you are operating inside city limits.